michaelborck-books/ai-as-a-teaching-partner/booklet/chapter-08-first-steps.md

 **Steps:**
 1. Write a setup prompt for a scenario you teach (performance management, conflict resolution, recruitment interview, etc.)
-2. Have the conversation with the AI—actually practice the skill yourself
+2. Have the conversation with the AI,actually practice the skill yourself
 3. Generate a critique of your performance using the debrief prompt

 **Success metric:** The AI stayed in character throughout, and the critique provided specific, useful feedback.